Welcome to today's edition of the Rush 24-7 podcast.

 Now, you know, it's illegal to tape somebody in Florida without their permission.

-That isn't gonna matter.
+That isn't going to matter.

-Remember the grandparents who just happened to have a radio in their car that received cell phone signals and overheard a call between Mr. Newt and John Boehner.
+Remember the grandparents who just happened to have a radio in their car that received cell phone signals and overheard a call between Mr. Newt and John Boehner?

-Just happen to drive it around in their Cadillac on the way to do Christmas shopping for the grandkids, and lo and boy, well, you've got a cell phone radio in your car, too.
+Just happened to be driving around in their Cadillac on the way to do Christmas shopping for the grandkids.

-You can monitor cell phone calls like this.
+You can monitor cell phone calls.

 The Martins was their name.

-And they said it off to the New York Times that sort of so historical, and there was there was uh there were legal consequences.
+And they sent it off to the New York Times that thought it was so historical.

-Anyway, that's not gonna matter.
+Anyway, that's not going to matter.

 But there's a two-minute gap.